David Naccache: Biography

 He received his Ph.D. in 1995 from the École nationale supérieure des télécommunications.
 Naccache's most notable work is in public-key cryptography, including the cryptanalysis of digital signature schemes.
 Together with Jacques Stern he designed the similarly named but very distinct Naccache-Stern cryptosystem and Naccache-Stern knapsack cryptosystem.

 In 2004 David Naccache and Claire Whelan, then employed by Gemplus International, used image processing techniques to uncover redacted information from the declassified 6 August 2001 President's Daily Brief Bin Ladin Determined To Strike in US.
 They also demonstrated how the same process could be applied to other redacted documents.

 Naccache is also a visiting professor and researcher at the Information Security Group of Royal Holloway, University of London.

 In 2021, two epidemiologists denounced David Naccache to the management of the École normale supérieure.
-They accused him of having produced a fraudulent report in November 2018 for Genevrier Laboratories in exchange for a large payment (more than €250,000) in defence of a delisted drug, Chondrosulf.
+They accused him of having produced a purported fraudulent report in November 2018 for Genevrier Laboratories in exchange for a large payment (more than €250,000) in defence of a delisted drug, Chondrosulf..
+The lawsuit has been declined by a judgment of the Cour supérieure du Québec on August 28, 2024 that "warns [the plaintiffs] against diffmatory tourism" with "justice costs in favor of the defendants [who are David Naccache, the ex-minister Noëlle Lenoir and the CEO of Laboratoires Genévrier Dominique Vacher]".